Intermodalics/pickit-docs/docs/robot-integrations/fanuc/fanuc_installation_and_setup.rst

 Registers used by the Karel program
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Karel program ``pick_it_communication15_C.kl``, which takes care of the low-level communication between the controller and Pickit, uses the following IO and registers to pass on data from the low-level communication to a Teach Pendant application program:
+The Karel program ``pick_it_communication15_C.kl``, which takes care of the low-level communication between the controller and Pickit, uses the following registers to pass on data from the low-level communication to a Teach Pendant application program:

 - Data communicated from Pickit via the Karel program to the Teach Pendant application program:

   -  Pose Registers: **PR[51]** - **PR[53]**
   -  Registers: **R[141]** - **R[159]**

-More information about what all registers are used for can be found in the following article, :ref:`fanuc-pickit-interface`.
+More information about what all registers are used for can be found in the following article, :ref:`fanuc_pickit_registers`.

 .. tip:: If these registers are already used on your robot.
 Please contact us at
   `support@pickit3d.com <mailto:mailto:support@pickit3d.com>`__ and we will assist you in finding a solution.